 Transit projects contribute to a significant reduction in greenhouse gases (GHG) and will help the City meet the Council approved GHG reduction strategy of 15 Mt CO2e by 2050.
 A 25 per cent expansion of transit contributes 2.1 Mt CO2e to the reduction of GHG.
-Continuing to promote high-quality transit helps shift Calgarians out of single occupancy vehicles into lower or no emissions modes.
-The City of Calgary uses a wind power contract for the LRT network, enabling zero-emissions door-to-door travel in Calgary for CTrain customers.
+Continuing to promote high-quality transit helps shift regional residents and commuters out of single occupancy vehicles into lower or no emissions modes.
 A single bus can carry as many people as 41 cars; with emissions per passenger-kilometre close to one quarter the level of cars.
-Calgary Transit buses are cleanburning, use compressed natural gas or premium quality low sulphur diesel fuel and are maintained for continuous efficient performance.
+Calgary Transit buses are clean-burning, use compressed natural gas or premium quality low sulphur diesel fuel and are maintained for continuous efficient performance.
 The Municipal Development Plan (MDP) and the Calgary Transportation Plan (CTP) work collectively to align land uses with the transportation networks to reduce the impact of travel on the environment by curbing land consumption, protecting air and water quality, and reducing energy consumption.